aResidentofkyoto/PHL-1301-004/The Asian Sages Lao-tzu, Confucius, and Buddha.md

 [[Archetypes of Wisdom An Introduction to Philosophy -- Douglas J_ Soccio -- 9, 2015.pdf#page=81&selection=75,0,94,72|Archetypes of Wisdom An Introduction to Philosophy -- Douglas J_ Soccio -- 9, 2015, page 81]]

-1. There is always suffering. #omo Dopemine cycle
+1. There is always suffering.
+On my own Dopemine cycle
-2. We are wanting things to go the right way but because of self centeredness cause suffering. #omo: people are greedy even if you aren't your self others can inflict suffering.
+2. We are wanting things to go the right way but because of self centeredness cause suffering.
+On my own: people are greedy even if you aren't your self others can inflict suffering.
 3. For things you can control you can control suffering.
 4. follow my steps/Change your viewpoint to help your suffering.
 ### Nirvana